 The new and nifty overhead display map looks wonderful and is handy and useful for allowing you to issue commands to your team members and tracking the movements of both your men and the enemy.

-Parts that need improvement
+Parts that need improvement (4 out of 5)

 In order to immerse yourself in the game to the extreme that it’s capable of you need a high powered system.
 On a lower powered system the explosive effects of vehicles will cause the frame rate to drop noticeably, and a lot of action on screen will cause similar problems.
 I used a Gamer Paladain F875 running Vista Home Premium to test Ghost Recon Advanced Warfighter, but I also tried it on my other, less powerful computer, and found that frame rate problems cropped up at times of intense action on the screen.

 The multiplayer mode had several bugs that appeared during play that while simple and really having little effect are still inexcusable for in a game with such a storied history.

 The AI can occasionally be really stupid, but then a true AI is a dream, so far, but this one likes to interpret your commands in its own way, so you need to be careful and learn the way to properly command your squad members to get them to do what you want.
 Your men may decide to walk in front of fire or move to a spot without the proper cover, so you need to make sure your commands are carefully crafted.

 The graphical look of the game (5 out of 5)

 Amazingly detailed and immersive visual and audible environment are breath-taking on massive interactive maps with intricately designed urban combat environments that are more massive than the Xbox 360 environments.

 All the environmental particle effects of explosions, animation details of the moving elements, and outstanding smoke and fire effects will thrill and awe you with the details that jump out at your eyes.